ingorohlfing/RMarkdown-dance-of-the-formats/README.md

     # load some data
     data(mtcars)

-The formatting is different in the script, but the exact same info is preserved.
-You see knitted PDFs are the same when you prepare a PDF report for [the Rmd file](Rmd_to_PDF.pdf) and the [converted R script](complete_script_2.pdf).
+The formatting is different in the script, but the exact same information is preserved.
+You will see the knitted PDFs are the same when you prepare a PDF report for [the Rmd file](Rmd_to_PDF.pdf) and the [converted R script](complete_script_2.pdf).
 (I haven’t edited the R script after conversion, so they also have the same title.)

 ## From an R script to an Rmd file